Alioudione12/Alioudione12/README.md

 ### Profil Dev
 Graduated with a master's degree in IT and digital transformation in Paris, France.<br>
 I am passionate about innovation, ready to take on challenges to enrich the developments of <br>
-new technologies and determined to contribute to future projects.
+new technologies and determined to contribute to future projects. had worked on project like:<br>

+- An application that transforms the smartphone into a medical device
+- A solution for simpler, more fluid mobility throughout France
+- E-commmerce interfaces and web finance

 # Programming language and Data Bases